 The Bristol Hotel Paris Setting ★★★★★

 The staff is very welcoming and will happily share a few anecdotes which may remind you of the movie “The Grand Budapest Hotel”.
-Remember to ask about the story behind the lift/elevator (13th picture) and to meet the “Bristol Hotel Paris resident cats, Fa-raon and Kéopâtre”, who peacefully enjoy their five-star hotel cat lives (14th picture).
+Remember to ask about the story behind the lift/elevator and to meet the Bristol Hotel Paris resident cat: Fa-raon, who peacefully enjoys his five-star hotel cat life.

 Whether you’ll take the tea indoors in “Café Antonia” or outdoors in the courtyard/garden “Jardin français”, this tea will be perfect for guests who enjoy art, luxurious hotels and tranquillity.
 I strongly recommend to visit the “Jardin français” and weather permitting, to have the afternoon tea there.

 The Café Antonia is named after Marie-Antoinette and it does succeed in making you feel like royalty.
 The atmosphere is on par with the hotel: grandiose and luxurious.

 If you fancy a bit of privacy, I suggest sitting in the red salon, which is located at the back of the Café Antonia.